DataManager Reference Guide

 Delete the specified individual Content Item.

-:param uri: String version of the unique ID
+:param uri: String with the unique entity ID of the Content Item

 :param class_name: Name of the Schema Class of the Content Item